Select a name, read their biography.

 Rollin has taught canoe building and restoration at a variety of locations throughout the U.S. and at WoodenBoat School since the late 1980s.
 Building a variety of his own designs plus historic reproductions, Rollin’s shop in the small town of Atkinson, Maine, the Northwoods Canoe Company, has become known as one of the premier wooden canoe shops for both restoration and new wooden canoes.

 Descended from grandparents who logged over 100,000 nautical miles, Hans Vierthaler has spent over 25 years sailing the coast of Maine.
 His love affair with boats started when he spent six years working for a sailboat rental company in Deer Isle, Maine, where he took care of a small fleet and taught sailing to vacationing summer residents.
 He then became interested in larger vessels and crewed on the schooners NATHANIEL BOWDITCH, AMERICAN EAGLE, BILL OF RIGHTS, and NEW WAY, as well as other, smaller boats.
-In the fall of 1991 he joined the crew at Brooklin Boat Yard as a rigger and carpenter, and in 1992 Hans earned his 100-ton U.S. Coast Guard license.
+Fifteen years ago he joined the crew at Brooklin Boat Yard as a rigger and carpenter, and in 1992 Hans earned his 100-ton U.S. Coast Guard license.
 In 1994 he fulfilled a longheld dream and purchased the John Alden ketch ABIGAIL.
 After many wonderful years sailing the coast and teaching aboard ABIGAIL, he sold her in 2016.
-Hans bought ACTRESS, a 75′ brigantine (https://www.sailactress.com/), in 2017 and looks forward to more exciting years teaching students under sail.
-He has enjoyed teaching at WoodenBoat School for 22 years.
+Hans bought ACTRESS, a 75′ brigantine, in 2017 and taught aboard this vessel for two years before selling her in 2019.
+He has enjoyed teaching at WoodenBoat School for 23 years.

 Born in North Tonawanda, New York, Mark Whitcomb has been a lifelong woodworker.
 He started in carpentry and eventually gravitated toward milling and cabinetry.
 Mark worked for the Buffalo Board of Education for 14 years as the district’s cabinetmaker and focused on custom cabinets, furniture, and repairs.
 While living and working in Buffalo, Mark met Todd Parmington, the owner of Vintage Canoe Works, a company that builds and restores vintage canoes and Adirondack guideboats.
 Intrigued by the shape and details of boats, Mark took classes here at WoodenBoat School with Geoff Burke and Greg Rössel to become more familiar with traditional wooden boat construction and design.
 Returning home, he soon joined the crew at Vintage Canoe Works.
 These days, Mark is a self-employed woodworker and furniture maker and continues to subcontract work for the canoe company.
 When not making wood shavings, Mark also enjoys gardening, camping, canoeing, fishing, and cycling.